TITLE:

 · Revoke authorization for work involving a given hazard if the mandatory skill has not been acquired or re-certified by the expiration date.

-· Advise the ES&H Training Committee when you identify training needs that may best be dealt with on an institutional level.
+· Advise the ES&H Training Committee when training needs are identified that may best be dealt with on an institutional level.

-· Provide resources for, and support the development and presentation of, training for which a member of your division or organization has ownership or collaborative responsibility.
+· Provide resources for, and support the development, and presentation of, training for which their division or organization has been assigned ownership or collaborative responsibility.

 · Conduct or coordinate job-specific training as required or to avert potential problems.